syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 #### RangeBrush

-The following code example, explains how to configure the range brush in .NET MAUI SfTreeMap control.
+The following code example explains how to configure the range brush in .NET MAUI SfTreeMap control.

 {% tabs %}
 {% highlight XAML hl_lines="12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28" %}